jcrangon/nestjs-csrf-protection/README.md

 })
 ```

-the csrf url you will define for the csrf module, you will receive the token in the response body AND in a cookie.
+When making a GET request to the csrf url you will define for the csrf module, you will receive the token in the response body AND a hash of the token in a cookie.

 Your front app will have to retrieve the token and place it inside a header name; "x-csrf-token" before you can make a call to